Filing an Application

 1. Applications by others:

-1. For cash, medical assistance, and Basic Food, third parties (i.e., persons not applying for themselves or their legal dependents) may apply for other persons.
+For cash and Basic Food, third parties (i.e., persons not applying for themselves or their legal dependents) may apply for other persons.
 To apply on someone's behalf, third parties must:

-3. Tell us why they are applying on behalf of the applicant to help us identify if the applicant should get Equal Access (EA) services under chapter 388-472 WAC.
+2. Tell us why they are applying on behalf of the applicant to help us identify if the applicant should receive Equal Access (EA) services under chapter 388-472 WAC.
 Examples of when someone might apply for another person include when the applicant is:

 1. Physically or mentally ill or otherwise incapacitated;